Bourgogne-Franche-Comté

 Bourgogne-Franche-Comté (/fr/; lit.
-'Burgundy-Free County', sometimes abbreviated BFC; Arpitan: Borgogne-Franche-Comtât) is a region in eastern France created by the 2014 territorial reform of French regions, from a merger of Burgundy and Franche-Comté.
+'Burgundy-Free County', sometimes abbreviated BFC; Arpitan: Borgogne-Franche-Comtât) is a region in France created by the 2014 territorial reform of French regions, from a merger of Burgundy and Franche-Comté.
 The new region came into existence on 1 January 2016, after the regional elections of December 2015, electing 100 members to the Regional Council of Bourgogne-Franche-Comté.

 The region covers an area of 47783 km2 and eight departments; it had a population of 2,811,423 in 2017.
+It stretches from the border with Île-de-France in the northwest to the Swiss border in the southeast and from the border with Alsace in the northeast to the border with Beaujolais in the south.
+It encompasses the Morvan, a large part of the Jura and a small part of the Vosges.

 Its prefecture and largest city is Dijon, although the regional council sits in Besançon, making Bourgogne-Franche-Comté one of two regions in France (along with Normandy) in which the prefect does not sit in the same city as the regional council.

 Toponymy

 The text of the territorial reform law gives interim names for most of the merged regions, combining the names of their constituent regions separated by hyphens.
 Permanent names would be proposed by the new regional councils and confirmed by the Conseil d'État by 1 October 2016.
 Hence the interim name of the new administrative region is composed of the names of former administrative regions of Burgundy and Franche-Comté.
 The region chose to retain its interim name as its permanent name, a decision made official by the Conseil d'État on 28 September 2016.

 The merger represents a historic reunification of the Duchy of Burgundy (Duché de Bourgogne) and the Free County of Burgundy (Franche Comté de Bourgogne) that were created by the partition of the Kingdom of Burgundy in the 843 Treaty of Verdun.